Nanoscale engineering

 Tuition strategy

-This module has online tutorials.
+This module has a range of learning events, including online tutorials.
 Although not compulsory, tutorials will help you consolidate your learning.

 Practical work